smolquants/y2k-audit-2022/audit/oracle-manipulation.md

 ![StableSwap slippage chart](../assets/stableswap-slippage.png)

+Red is marginal slippage $S(x)$ as a function of $x$ reserves, green-dotted is the marginal price, orange-dotted is the Curve invariant.

-where slippage is near zero when balanced, but increases rapidly as imbalance occurs.
+Slippage is near zero when balanced, but increases rapidly as imbalance occurs.

 ### Attacking The Curve Pool